KonstantinosPl/wetland_mapping/README.md

 # Wetland Mapping

-A remote sensing and machine learning framework for wetland vegetation mapping using and UAV imagery and Sentinel-2.
+A remote sensing and machine learning framework for wetland vegetation mapping using UAV imagery and Sentinel-2.

+Summer School Project
+This project was developed as part of the ACT!
+Summer School Series: Observation, Modelling and Acting for Sustainable Land-Use in the Context of Climate Change and Biodiversity, held at the Estonian University of Life Sciences in Tartu, Estonia, 10–17 August 2026.
+The summer school was organized within the framework of the Europe-LAND and SUNRISE projects, with support from The Baltic University Programme (BUP).

 ## Overview